 Slots.
 Operating revenues from our slot machines are recorded as the total amount collected, net of prizes.
-Operating revenues also include the revenues from our VLTs in Italy and our Sportium sports betting joint venture.
+Operating revenues also include the revenues from our VLTs in Italy.

 Bingo.
-Operating revenues from our Bingo Division are recorded as the total amount of bingo cards sold, according to their face value, and with effect from January 1, 2013, in accordance with IFRS, net of bingo prizes.
+Operating revenues from our Bingo Division are recorded as the total amount of bingo cards sold, according to their face value, net of bingo prizes.
 Bingo prizes refer to the prizes payable on bingo cards.
 Our Bingo Division also records operating revenues from sales of food and drinks.